MarcoDorantes/repl/README.md

 # repl
-A set of Read-Evaluate-Print Loops (REPL) for .NET Standard.
+A set of Read-Evaluate-Print Loops (REPL) targeting .NET Standard.